Do you think that all 100% tax relief cars are electrics with the performance of an old fashioned milk float?

 Normally motor cars only receive a writing down allowance at the rate of 18% or 6% on a reducing balance basis, which means it can take several years to get tax relief for the cost of the vehicle.
 The cost of a low CO2 car can be written off immediately against business profits.

 Note: The car must be new and bought either for cash or on hire purchase to get the 100% tax relief.

 Where the car is provided for use by a director or employee of the business then there would be a taxable Benefit in Kind on the individual based on the CO2 emissions and original list price of the car.

 If you are interested in buying a qualifying car, you can see what’s available at www.comcar.co.uk Go to car chooser, enter your criteria and, most importantly for corporation tax relief, select cars up to 50.0 gms.
 If you are a client of Friend & Grant we’re happy to help, call us or email Jan Friend.

-The content in this blog is correct as at 20 May 2020.
+The content in this blog was updated and is correct as at 24 January 2021.
 See terms and conditions.